Insality/defold-saver/README.md

 - **Storage**: Storage is a simple key-value storage that can be utilized in many ways and you don't want to make a separate save state for it.
 You can set and get values by `saver.set_value` and `saver.get_value` functions.
 - **Saving Userdata**: Take a note, if your data contains Defold userdata, like `vmath.vector3`, `hash` etc, you should don't use the `json` file format, due the userdata will be lost.
 Use `lua` or `serialized` format instead.
 Read more in Use Cases section.
 - **Binary Data Handling**: The library provides dedicated functions for handling binary data (like images or other non-Lua tables) and Lua tables that contain Defold userdata.
 Use `saver.save_file_by_name`/`saver.load_file_by_name` with `saver.FORMAT.BINARY` for raw binary data.
+- **HTML5 Support**: The library supports HTML5 platform and uses `sys.serialize` with `base64` encoding for saving all data instead all other formats.

 ## Basic Usage

+Bind your lua table to make it persistent:

 ```lua
 local saver = require("saver.saver")